JoeriDamme/boilerplate-typescript/README.md

 `Server is running in process 57999 listening on PORT 8080`

 ## Usage
-Go to `http://localhost:8080/music-info/?musicBrainzId=5b11f4ce-a62d-471e-81fc-a69a8278c7da` to see all info about Nirvana.
+Go to `http://localhost:8080/status` to see the status.
-The query parameter musicBrainzId is a MBID (https://musicbrainz.org/doc/MusicBrainz_Identifier).

 ## Developing
 Open a terminal and cd to the root of the project.
 Start the application by running `npm run dev`.